antaresproject/docs/docs/services/widget.md

 ##Layouts

 Each widget may use layout for wrapping the content presented by means of the 'render' method.
-Such a solution makes the programmer free from necessity of repeating the same activities when generating the widget's content.
+Such solution makes the programmer free from necessity of repeating the same activities while generating the widget's content.
 Determining which layout will be used by the widget is possible through the 'template' parameter:

 ```php
 /**